General Psychology

 Recommended Coursework

-In addition to regularly scheduled courses, the department offers six individual work courses.
+In addition to regularly scheduled courses, the department offers six Individual Work (IW) courses.
 Students can earn up to a maximum combined total of nine credits for IW coursework in their undergraduate careers.
 More information about IW courses, credits, and requirements can be found on the department's website.

 More Info